brendanmorrell/eslint-plugin-styled-components-a11y/README.md

 ## Usage

-Install as a dev dependency using `yarn add eslint-plugin-styled-components-a11y` or `npm i eslint-plugin-styled-components-a11y --save-dev` and add styled-components-a11y to the plugins section of your .eslintrc configuration file.
+Install as a dev dependency using `yarn add eslint-plugin-styled-components-a11y -D` or `npm i eslint-plugin-styled-components-a11y --save-dev` and add styled-components-a11y to the plugins section of your .eslintrc configuration file.
 You can omit the eslint-plugin- prefix:

 ```